Yellow Ribbon Program Policies & Procedures

 - Any financial resource designated for tuition and fees charges only is first applied to your student account, which will reduce the amount of the YRP benefit.

-- You must complete and submit an YRP application priot the last day of late registration for each term to accept the YRP benefit.
+- You must complete and submit an YRP application prior to the last day of late registration for each term to accept the YRP benefit.
 New students must submit a copy of their Certificate of Eligibility with the YRP application.
-Current students must submit a copy of their most recent VA award letter.
-(Your application packet must be completed before the 14th day of the term in order to be considered for the YRP benefit.)
+Current students must submit a copy of their most recent VA education award letter or Post 9/11 GI Bill® Statement of Benefits.
+(Your application packet must be completed prior to the 1st day of the term in order to be considered for the YRP benefit.)

-- Continuous eligibility for the YRP is contingent upon maintaining good academic standing; continuous enrollment at APSU; and have entitlement remaining under the Post-9/11 GI Bill benefit.
+- Continuous eligibility for the YRP is contingent upon maintaining good academic standing; continuous enrollment at APSU; and have entitlement remaining under the Post-9/11 GI Bill® benefit.
+If you entitlement does not cover the entire term, then you will not be eligible for the YRP.

 - YRP benefit amounts are nonrefundable to you.